The UK’s Premier Festival & Competition

-Victoria Hotel TLH Group Torquay 4 May – 7 May 2018
+Carlton Hotel TLH Group Torquay 1 May – 4 May 2020

 The Competition and Show is a key part of the Festival and this year there are a record 67 classes which include not only those for wines and beers but also mead, liqueurs, cookery and art associated with wine making.
 Judging in all the wine and beer classes is by qualified NGWBJ*, WWRJ** & BJCP*** judges and in the other classes by judges who have the relevant experience.
 Most classes are open to all competitors, whether or not they are members of circles that are affiliated to the Wales and West Federation, but some classes are restricted to affiliated circles and to novice wine makers

 Rosettes and place cards are awarded to the first six places in each class with white collars awarded to the unplaced wines that the judges put forward for final selection.
 The winner of each class is presented with a trophy that he or she holds for a year.

 In addition to the trophies for each class, there are a number of trophies for the winners of a group of classes and we have Master Trophies for the overall individual winners in the wine, beer and cookery sections.
 The trophies are presented on Sunday morning and the display of trophies before the presentation is an impressive sight!

 Accommodation at the Festival is on a half-board basis and for Saturday evening when all the winning wine and beer from the competition is being sampled; guests are invited to get out the posh frocks and evening suits to provide some extra glitz.